Oregon boundary dispute: Background

-Spanish colonisation
+Spanish colonization

 A series of expeditions to the Pacific Northwest were financed by the Spanish to strengthen their claims to the region.
 Creating a colony called Santa Cruz de Nuca on Vancouver Island, the Spanish were the first European colonisers of the Pacific Northwest outside Russian America to the north.
 A period of tensions with the United Kingdom, called the Nootka Crisis, arose after the Spanish seized a British vessel.
 However the three Nootka Conventions averted conflict, with both countries agreeing to protect their mutual access to Friendly Cove against outside powers.
 While the Spanish colony was abandoned, a border delineating the northern reaches of New Spain was not included.
 Despite the Nootka Conventions still allowing the Spanish to establish colonies in the region, no more attempts were made as other geopolitical and domestic matters drew the attention of the authorities.
 With the Adams–Onís Treaty of 1819, the Spanish formally withdrew all formal claims to lands north of the 42° north.